Best Bars

 The Sundance Kid

-Seattle director Lynn Shelton outgunned the doubters at Robert Redford’s film festival, Sundance.
-Now she’s bringing her third feature, Humpday, to her hometown as part of the Seattle International Film Festival.
+Local director Lynn Shelton outgunned the doubters at Robert Redford’s film festival.
+Now she’s aiming at her hometown.

 05/14/2009